bobbydavid/cannibal-solver/README.md

 So how does the group decide the next victim?
 By voting!
 Every resident of the island votes for who they'd most like to eat, and majority rules (remember, that's majority determined by weight, not by votes).
-If there is no clear majority, than things get complicated (see the voting section, below).
+If there is no clear majority, then things get complicated (see the voting section, below).

 To solve the cannibal problem, you must determine the order in which